-Prerequisites: CIS 100 Corequisites: None 52.5 lecture, 22.5 lab, 0 clinical, 0 other, 75 total contact hours Fulfills Core Elements: 7 11
+Level I Prerequisites: CIS 100

+52.5 lecture, 22.5 lab, 0 clinical, 0 other, 75 total contact hours Fulfills Core Elements: 7 11

 This course is an introduction to the dental business office.
 It is the study of systems of management used in dentistry, interpersonal communications (written and verbal), basic concepts of third party payment, machines and computer utilization.
 Students gain actual computer experience in word processing, database, and spreadsheet programs.
 Students develop skills in interviewing and writing letters of application and a resume.
-Students who have experience equivalent to CIS 100 may contact the instructor for permission to waive the pre-requisite.
+Students who can have experience equivalent to CIS 100 may contact the instructor for permission to waive the pre-requisite.

-DEN 230: Alternative Dental Assisting Education Project

-Prerequisites: Passing score on DANB exam and consent required Corequisites: None 30 lecture, 16 lab, 0 clinical, 0 other, 46 total contact hours Fulfills Core Elements: None
+DEN 230: Alternative Dental Assisting Education Project 9 Credits Level I Prerequisites: Passing score on DANB exam 30 lecture, 16 lab, 600 clinical, 0 other, 646 total contact hours Fulfills Core Elements:None

 This course is designed specifically for the on-the-job trained dental assistant who has been admitted to the Dental Assisting Program with advanced standing after successfully passing the Dental Assistant National Board Examination.
 In this course the dental assistant will demonstrate hands on skills that cannot be tested in a written examination.
-Students validate clinical, laboratory, radiographic, and business office skills in their offices of employment.
+Student will validate clinical, laboratory, radiographic, and business office skills in their offices of employment.
 This course is graded on a Pass/No Pass grading system.